Beginner Pet Lizard: Leopard Gecko

-If housing more than one gecko, do not put more than one male per aquarium, as they will fight.#AdPlaceholder#
+If housing more than one gecko, do not put more than one male per aquarium, as they will fight.

 Crickets - are a good source of food and nutrition in your leopard gecko’s diet.
 You should ”gut load” your crickets before feeding them to your gecko.
 “Gut loading” is making sure the crickets are well fed.
 This way they pass the maximum amount of nutrients to your gecko when he eats them.
 You can feed the crickets commercial cricket food and liquid or just use a piece of potato and some oats.
 Crickets are very resourceful and are sometimes difficult for the gecko to catch.
 If this is the case, you may have to remove the rear jumping legs of the crickets to make it easier for your gecko to catch.
 It is always a good idea to leave a small piece of potato, carrot, or apple for the crickets to eat.
 The food will also draw out the crickets and help make them easier to catch.

 Vitamin and mineral supplements are an important part of your leopard gecko’s diet.
-Calcium is the most important mineral and should be available to your gecko at all times by placing a dish with calcium powder in the cage.
+Calcium is the most important mineral to give to your Leopard Gecko.
+You can provide this to them by dusting crickets or other insects with calcium powder.
+Sprinkle this powder over them right before feeding it to your Leopard Gecko.
 The feeder insects should also be coated with calcium powder prior to feeding.
-For adult geckos coat the insects 1 to 2 times per week.
+For adult geckos, coat the insects 1 to 2 times per week.
 For babies, juveniles, and breeding females coat the insects daily.
 Vitamins are also a necessary part of the gecko diet, but should be used sparingly and not on the same day as calcium.
 Feeder insects should be coated with vitamins once every 7 to 10 days.
 To coat the insects place them in a bag or cup with the vitamin or mineral powder.
 Shake the container around until all the insects are dusted with the powder.